 Colorado community mourns Castle Rock father and retired firefighter who died after scuba diving

-A Castle Rock father of three and retired West Metro firefighter died last week while vacationing with his family in Hilo, Hawaii.
+A Castle Rock, Colorado father of three and retired West Metro firefighter died last week while vacationing with his family in Hilo, Hawaii.

 View CBS News In